-- 1 In the Management Console, connect to the DynamicFS server that you want to manage. - 2 Right-click the server, then select Properties to open the Server Properties dialog box. - 3 Click the Log Options tab. - 4 From the Service drop-down list, select a logging level for the Service log. - 5 From the Enforcer drop-down list, select a logging level for the Enforcer log. - 6 Click OK to apply the changes. - 7 Close the Server Properties dialog box.
+- 4 From the Service drop-down list, select a logging level for the Service log. - 5 From the Standard Policy drop-down list, select a logging level for the Standard Policy log. - 6 Click OK to apply the changes. - 7 Close the Server Properties dialog box.

-6.9 Finding Product Version and Build Information
+6.11 Finding Product Version and Build Information